Cape Town Chronicles: Choosing My Study Abroad Program

 January 31, 2025

 There has never been a question of whether or not I would study abroad.
 I was most excited to come to college, just so I could study abroad.
 When choosing which university I would attend, one of my main criteria was a study abroad program.
 My main fear was and still is leaving the people I love.
-Because I go to school an hour away from home, the longest I’ve gone without seeing my family is 3 weeks.
-Now it will be 4 months.
+Because I go to school an hour away from home, the longest I’ve gone without seeing my family is three weeks.
+Now it will be four months.
 I have built the most safe and loving community of friends on campus.
 Despite this, I refuse to let these fears hold me back.

 Originally, I planned on going to Madrid.
 I learned Spanish throughout middle and high school, and set a goal to be fluent by the time I was 25.
 Even though I was excellent at it, I felt I’d learn better through full immersion.
 Madrid would allow me this opportunity, and I could avoid New England winter.
-It wasn’t until I had lunch with some classmates that I learned of the Cape Town program with IES Abroad.
+It wasn’t until I had lunch with some classmates that I learned of the Cape Town program with IES abroad.
 As a daughter to Kenyan immigrant parents, the idea of living in any country in Africa sounded like a dream come true.

 In the past couple of years, I was introduced to a music genre native to South Africa known as amapiano.
 Amapiano is described by google as a mixture of “deep house, gqom, jazz, soul, and lounge music.”
 Funny enough, my friends call me part South African because of my love for amapiano.
 Little did we know that I’d actually get the chance to live there.
 Words cannot describe how excited I am to experience firsthand the culture of dance and music in Cape Town.
 Additionally, I cannot wait to deepen my knowledge of the history and resilience of South African people.
 I am grateful that I get to make my younger selves dream a reality, and that I found a program that truly feels perfect for me.